Export a copy of the standard user acceptance testing (UAT) database

-If you're using Financial Reporting, you must reset the Financial Reporting database by following the steps in Resetting the financial reporting data mart after restoring a database.
+If you're using Financial Reporting, you must reset the Financial Reporting database by following the steps in Reset the Financial reporting data mart.
 (Financial Reporting was previously named Management Reporter.)

 Reenter data from encrypted and environment-specific fields in the target database

-In the Finance and Operations client, enter the values that you documented for the encrypted and environment-specific fields.
+In the client, enter the values that you documented for the encrypted and environment-specific fields.
 The following fields are affected.
 The field names are given in Table.Field format.

 |Field name||Where to set the value|